MuYunyun/create-react-doc/README.md

 Get Started Immediately
 You don't need to install or configure tools like webpack or Babel.
-They are preconfigured and hidden so that you can focus on the code.
+They are preconfigured and hidden so that you can focus on the doc.

 Create a project, and you’re good to go.